samliu21/chess-ai/README.md

 1. Run `git clone https://github.com/samliu21/chess-ai`.
 Navigate into the directory with `cd chess-ai`.
 2. Create a virtual environment using `python -m venv .` and activate it with `source bin/activate`.
 3. Install the necessary dependencies using `python -m pip install -r requirements.txt`.
-4. Call `cd gui` and `python main.py` to play!
+4. Navigate to the correct directory using `cd gui` and call `python main.py` to play!

 ## Data
-I used the official Lichess <a href="https://database.lichess.org">database</a>, which came in a standard PGN format.
-The following was the data cleaning process:
+I used the official Lichess <a href="https://database.lichess.org">database</a>, which contained games in a standard PGN format.
+Here is the data cleaning process:

 - Use `pgn-extract` to add FENs after each move
 - Use a python script to extract the FENs